pikvm/pikvm/pages/gpio.md

 # Hardware modules

 ### Raspberry's GPIO
 The driver `gpio` provides access to regular GPIO pins with input and output modes.
-Input pins are read by periodically polling the input channels every 0.1 seconds.
-This interval can be changed using the `state_poll` parameter.
+It uses `/dev/gpiochip0` and the libgpiod library to communicate with the hardware.
+Does not support saving state between KVMD restarts (meaning `initial=null`).

 You can use the [interactive scheme](https://pinout.xyz/) when selecting the pins to use.
 Please note that when selecting a pin for a channel, you need to use a logical number instead of a physical number.
 That is, if you want to use a physical pin with the number 40, the channel must have the number 21 corresponding to the logical GPIO21.